mja65/Emu68-Imager/docs/instructions.md

 This allows you to specify which screen resolution you want the Raspberry Pi to output once Emu68 has started.
 All Amiga screen modes used via the RTG system will be scaled to this output - if you choose 1920x1080 for the Pi, and use a 640x512 RTG workbench resolution then this will be scaled up to 1080p, for example, and may result in either a blurry filtered display (or jagged uneven pixels if you disable filtering later on in the RTG driver's Icon Information).
 It is advisable to either select the resolution that is native to your display, or the one that closely matches your intended Workbench screen mode.

-You can choose one of the pre-selected resolutions, or the Automatic mode where the Raspberry Pi uses DLDI information from your display device to choose the best one.
+By default the tool will select the Automatic mode where the Raspberry Pi uses DLDI information from your display device to choose the best one.
 If you intend to use a HDMI switcher or similar device, then the Pi may not be able to determine the correct resolution.
+In this case you can choose one of the pre-selected resolutions.

 Please note, the output of your RaspberryPi is fixed after boot, and cannot be changed without altering the config.txt file on the FAT32 partition.